 Cons: Feature access varies by plan and region.
 Plugin and add-on quality can vary.

 Pricing: Free plan is availabe.
 Go ($8/month): GPT-5.2 Instant with ads.
 Plus tier ($20/month): more models, no ads.
 Business plan ($25/user/month annual) adds enterprise security.
+For details on upcoming capabilities, see GPT-5.4.

 Claude by Anthropic